F-41 (Michigan county highway)

 F-41 is a county-designated highway in the Lower Peninsula of Michigan.
 It was previously designated as M-171, a former state trunkline highway, until 1960, running from US Highway 23 (US 23) just north of Oscoda, and coming back to US 23 about 20 mi south of Alpena.
 The road runs through rural, forested areas of Iosco and Alcona counties, inland from Lake Huron.

 Although it has been a county road since 1960, F-41 was a state highway in 1919 when the state trunkline highway system was formed.
 It was a segment of the original M-10 that was replaced by US 23 in 1926.
 Later changes to US 23 shifted that road closer to Lake Huron, and the Michigan State Highway Department (MSHD) created two different routings for M-171 out of the former US 23 routings in the area.
 The second of these highways has been designated F-41 since 1970.

 Route description

 F-41 begins at an intersection with US 23 on the north side of Oscoda.
 The route travels to the northwest away from town, passing between Van Etten Lake and what was previously Wurtsmith Air Force Base.
 The road continues north through a rural area of Alcona County on Somers and Mikado roads, running parallel, but inland, to the Lake Huron shoreline.
 It passes through the small communities of Mikado and Gustin before coming to a junction with M-72.
 After crossing M-72, F-41 turns east into the community of Lincoln along Traverse Bay State Road, 2nd Street and Main Street before leaving town to the north.
 The road continues on to the north on Barlow Road through Alcona County before terminating at a second junction with US 23.
-The highway travels through wooded terrain along its routing.